Charge pumping with strong spin-orbit coupling: Fermi surface breathing, Berry curvature, and higher harmonic generation: Introduction

 \section{Introduction}

 Adiabatic spin pumping \cite{Brataas2002,Tserkovnyak2002b} has been instrumental to the development of spintronics over the past two decades.
-It is now routinely used to inject pure spin currents from a magnetic spin source into an adjacent metal, enabling the investigation of spin-to-charge interconversion processes in a wide range of materials, from transition metal compounds \cite{Saitoh2006} to two dimensional gases \cite{Rojas-Sanchez2016}, oxide heterostructures \cite{Vaz2020}, topological surface states \cite{Jamali2015,Rojas-Sanchez2016b}, van der Waals heterostructures (see for instance Ref. \cite{Galceran2021}) but also other magnetic materials such as antiferromagnets \cite{Frangou2016} and spin liquids \cite{Hirobe2017}.
-Although the magnetic spin source is usually a ferromagnet excited at magnetic resonance, the recent demonstration of spin-to-charge interconversion using antiferromagnetic resonance \cite{Li2020c,Vaidya2020} opens appealing avenues for the generation of very high frequency currents via spin pumping.
-In the standard theory of spin pumping \cite{Brataas2002,Tserkovnyak2002b}, the spin current induced by the precessing magnetization ${\bf m}$ and injected in the adjacent metal reads
+It is now routinely used to inject pure spin currents from a magnetic spin source into an adjacent metal, enabling the investigation of spin-to-charge interconversion processes in a wide range of materials, from transition metal compounds \cite{Saitoh2006} to two-dimensional gases \cite{Rojas-Sanchez2013b}, oxide heterostructures \cite{Vaz2019}, topological surface states \cite{Mellnik2014,Jamali2015,Rojas-Sanchez2016b}, van der Waals heterostructures (see for instance Ref. \cite{Galceran2021}) but also other magnetic materials such as antiferromagnets \cite{Frangou2016} and spin liquids \cite{Hirobe2017}.
+Although the magnetic spin source is usually a ferromagnet excited at magnetic resonance, the recent demonstration of spin-to-charge interconversion using antiferromagnetic resonance \cite{Li2020c,Vaidya2020} opens appealing avenues for the generation of very high-frequency currents via spin pumping.
+In the standard theory of spin pumping \cite{Brataas2002,Tserkovnyak2002b}, the interfacial spin current induced by the precessing magnetization ${\bf m}$ and injected in the adjacent metal reads

 where $\eta_{r,i}$ are coefficients related to the spin mixing conductance at the interface between the magnet and the nonmagnetic metal, and to the spin relaxation in the metal \cite{Brataas2001,Tserkovnyak2003}.
+The polarization of the spin current is along the magnetization vectors on the right-hand side of Eq. \eqref{eq1}.
 When spin-orbit coupling is present in the metal, the spin current is converted into a charge current that takes the general form